Reviews You Can Rely On

 Worst240960

-Replacement filters cost around $10–$13 each, with multi-packs priced at $23–$27, bringing first-year filter expenses to approximately $54 according to our tester.
+Replacement filters cost around $10–$13 each, bringing yearly filter expenses to approximately $108 according to our tester.
+You can save a few bucks by ordering the filters in multi-packs.
 Costs adding up is never exciting, but you're getting what you pay for here — the quality is definitely superb.
 There are plenty of other models with similarly priced filter replacements that don't deliver the same level of filtration.
+If you have a larger household, you might consider an under-sink RO model.
+These are usually pricier up front, but are more cost-effective for high-volume filtration needs.

 pur plus 11-cup pitcher - the pur plus pitcher has a filter replacement light that will let...